codinux-gmbh/quarkus-elasticsearch-logger/README.md

 quarkus.log.elasticsearch.stacktrace.fieldname=stacktrace

 quarkus.log.elasticsearch.mdc.include=true
-# set e.g. to "mdc" to have all your MDC keys prefixed with "mdc."; use special value "off" to turn prefixing field names off (=default value)
+# set e.g. to "mdc" to have all your MDC keys prefixed with "mdc."; use special value "off" to turn prefixing field names off
-quarkus.log.elasticsearch.mdc.prefix=off
+quarkus.log.elasticsearch.mdc.prefix=mdc

 # includes info about current pod if running in a Kubernetes environment (will be ignored if running outside Kubernetes)
 quarkus.log.elasticsearch.kubernetes.include=false